RobbieW69/7DTD-Mods-A21/README.md

 + Almost all crafting times have been reduced to basically instant as well as scrap times.
 + All ammo crafted actually produces 3x times the amount.
 + All items now sellable to traders.[Have not configured pricing yet].
-+ Empty jars no longer take water source on use.
-+ T0(Stone tools) have been removed from finding in loot, instead there is a slightly higher chance to find T1(Iron tools) at low levels.
 ##### Sounds
 + All sounds lowered, though the auger and chainsaw can still be pretty loud when using.
 + The 'ching' sound when trying to repair something but not having the required materials is now muted.